scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Labwatch
 ========

-Finding the correct hyperparameter setting for machine learning algorithms is often done by try and error even though it sometimes makes the difference between state-of-the-art performance or performance that is as good as random guessing.
+Finding the correct hyperparameter setting for machine learning algorithms is often done by trial and error even though it sometimes makes the difference between state-of-the-art performance or performance that is as good as random guessing.
-A growing number of tools that can automate the optimization of hyperparameters have recently emerged that allow users to, instead of manual tuning, define a searchspace and leave the search for good configurations to the optimizer.
+A growing number of tools that can automate the optimization of hyperparameters have recently emerged, allowing users, instead of manual tuning, to define a searchspace and leave the search for good configurations to the optimizer.
 However, in practice each optimizer often requires users to adapt their code to a certain interface.
-Labwatch supports an unified interface through Sacred to a variety of hyperparameter optimizers that allows for an easy integration of hyperparameter optimization into the daily workflow.
+Labwatch supports a unified interface through Sacred to a variety of hyperparameter optimizers that allows for an easy integration of hyperparameter optimization into the daily workflow.

 LabAssistant
 ------------

-At the heart of Labwatch is the so called LabAssistant which connects the Sacred experiment with a hyperparameter configuration search space, simply dubbed searchspace and an hyperparameter optimizer through a database.
+At the heart of Labwatch is the so called LabAssistant, which connects the Sacred experiment with a hyperparameter configuration search space, simply dubbed searchspace and a hyperparameter optimizer through a database.

 .. code-block:: python